sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/configuring-immerse-shaders.md

 ## **Step 1:** Enable the Shader

-Click on the IMMERSE Pro Solaris shader and enable it.
+Click on the `iMMERSE Pro Solaris [MartysMods_SOLARIS.fx]` shader and enable it.
 Once you do, there will be some options, first, lets start by setting up the scene settings.

 ---